 Not to mention fast-paced games that will be a pure mess as a result.
 Although, if you love playing 8-Ball Pool on Miniclip, that might be a good experience to an extent.
 As long as you’re not too optimistic.

-Can I Use Opera VPN for P2P and Torrenting?
+Can I Use Opera VPN for Torrenting?

 When talking about Virtual Private Networks, one of their main uses is to protect your P2P and torrenting traffic.
 However, torrent files themselves can be downloaded to your PC and opened by a torrent client that does all the heavy lifting with downloading files.